NCEAS/metacat/docs/user/metacat/source/install.rst

       ex. `sudo systemctl stop solr`

-1. Download/upgrade your solr version to 9.8.0
+1. Download/upgrade to the latest ``9.*.*`` version of solr

-  * The solr schema and configuration changed significantly between Metacat v2.19.x and v3.0.0.
+  * The solr schema and configuration changed significantly between Metacat v2.19.x and v3.5.0.

     * Please back up your current solr-home (directory) and then remove all of its contents.

     * Reminder: **Your solr-home (directory) must exist and be empty before proceeding.**

+    * Metacat has not been tested with Solr version ``10.0.0`` or newer - use at your own risk.

   * Ensure that `/etc/default/solr.in.sh` is group writable